-Infertility treatment can be hard and everyone needs supportive team behind them.
+Infertility treatment is hard and everyone needs a supportive team behind them.
 As they say, it takes a village.
 To bring hope, strength and support to you on your journey, we asked the Fertility Centers of Illinois Team to share their thoughts around what they have seen, experienced, and felt in both their professional and personal lives.
 We hope their messages bring you hope, light, and happiness.

 You’re not alone – we’ve experienced infertility too!

 Fertility treatment is so hard!
 I’ve been there.
 Try to remain positive and know that fertility treatments are successful more now than ever.
 Fertility treatment can feel like a roller coaster: feeling excited during treatment, nervous during the two week wait, then sadness after a negative test.
 Remember you are stronger than you can imagine and you will be a parent.
 Remember to lean on those around you for support.
 Those who you feel comfortable talking to: your partner, family, friends.
 Online support groups can be a nice source of support.
 Remember that you have control: in this situation where it feels like you have no control, remember that your treatment choices are yours.
 What you do and when you do it or when you stop is completely under your control.
 Remember there is so much hope! –Dr. Allison K. Rodgers